-Recognition of Prior Learning (RPL) is available by submitting the RTO RPL Form with the evidence relevant to each unit of competency for which RPL is being sought.
-The RPL Form and evidence portfolio must be submitted to your trainer who will forward it to the RTO manager for review.
+Recognition of Prior Learning (RPL) on the Wagga Wagga RTO RPL form with the portfolio of evidence relevant to each unit of competency for which RPL is requested.
+The RPL form and evidence portfolio must be submitted to your trainer prior to course commencement who will forward it to the RTO manager for review.